arangodb/release-test-automation/README.md

  - `--upgrade-matrix list` specify a list of upgrades to run.
 For all other versions, `--other-source` will be used to specify the download source.
 The list is specified in the format of: (without blanks) `first-From : first-To ; second-From : second-To`
- - `--test/--no-test` specify whether to run clean installation tests on the new version(default: yes)
+ - `--test/--no-test` specify whether to run clean installation tests on the new version(default = False)
  - `--zip` switches from system packages to the tar.gz/zip package for the respective platform.
  - `--package-dir` The directory where you downloaded the nsis .exe / deb / rpm [/ dmg WIP]
  - `--enterprise-magic` specify your secret enterprise download key here.